chrispk-com/staging-chrispk-com/_posts/2018-01-19-london-lumiere.markdown

 ---
 title: Lumiere London 2018
+slug: london-lumiere
 layout: post
 categories: 35mm
 album: 2018-london-lumiere
 excerpt: >
   London Lumiere is a festival of light installations which takes every year in London.
   See photos of Waterlicht, which used laser projectors and mist in Granary Square, Child Hood, involving hundreds of floating baloons in Trafalgar Square, and Harmonic Portal, a really simple but effective installation.
 ---
 {% assign album = site.data.albums[page.album] %}